o0oke/o0oke.github.com/post/Share_Page.md

 <br>

-## Chapter 2
+## Chapter 2 - Notes of my laptop, a Thinkpad X201 with Manjaro.

 Learnning and do some summary for the personal development.
+I always use the ngrok to setup a free host for it. to test some development on the page of notes

-Others
+## Chapter 3 - Others
 -------------------------

-In addition to the previous section, here are some contact references:
+Here are some contact references in addition to the previous section.

 * This page, I setup a messager which can got the message from web.
-* Google Voice number +1 5708800119
+* Google Voice number +1 5708800119, maybe you can leave a message firstly
 * I have one weibo, just called 'Evel' but I haven't used it for a long time since we using Wechat. :(